pyvista/pyvista/docs/installation.rst

     conda install -c anaconda vtk=6.3.0

-You can also install vtk from the source by following these `Directions <http://www.vtk.org/Wiki/VTK/Building/Windows>`_.
+You can also install VTK from the source by following these `Directions <http://www.vtk.org/Wiki/VTK/Building/Windows>`_.
 This is generally quite difficult in Windows.

 Install vtkInterface